Azabell1993/Azabell1993/README.md

 [![Readme Card](https://github-readme-stats.vercel.app/api/pin/?username=Azabell1993&repo=ClangStructPointerExample)](https://github.com/Azabell1993/ClangStructPointerExample)

 ### These are basic source code examples designed to train you to think in an object-oriented manner rather than a procedural manner using the C language.
-### All example sources were created by Azabell1993.
+### All example sources were created by Oliver.Park.

 #
 <!--